 The management of SEPTA at that time (2004-05) informed FPT that there was no interest in historic trolley preservation and declined FPT’s proposal, so the Founding Members (Directors) decided to change the focus of the non-profit corporation.
 Starting in 2005, the primary goal of FPT would be to raise funding to for the preservation and restoration of trolley cars from the Philadelphia area that were in operating museums.
 Cars that were in private collections or backyards would not be eligible for funding.

-To date, FPT has made over $130,000 in grants to established trolley museums for the preservation and restorations of trolleys from the Philadelphia area.
+To date, FPT has made nearly $200,000 in grants to established trolley museums for the preservation and restorations of trolleys from the Philadelphia area.